Bira/octopus-carnival/_drafts/lphr-jade-irinka.md

 Fantasy Denizens: Swashbucklers.
 This gives her amazing sword and leadership skills, though I removed some of the template's more classist traits.
 Her being a long-lived non-human is mostly a story thing for now, as I didn't take an official racial template.
+You can use these stats for a charismatic human swashbuckler in some other campaign without changing any numbers.
+If you need one, consider her a Half-Spirit, and let her take the supernatural traits from that template with earned character points.

 Her name is taken from Chuubo's Marverlous Wish-Granting Engine, where it belonged to the Angel of the Sun.
 She's also partly inspired by Princess Celestia.
-I used her in Zeitgeist too, where she was an eladrin (also without a template).
-Here, the closest equivalent might be an elf with an azata celestial heritage, which is actually possible as a starting PC in Pathfinder 2.
-You can use these stats for a charismatic human swashbuckler in some other campaign without changing any numbers.

 In terms of advancement, I'm hoping to spend earned points to max out her Charisma, Born War-Leader talent, and perhaps even Appearance.
 She's going to be